yesp2002/Recommendation-Engine/README.md

 ## To Run
 -> Download all the files.

--> Open the main file using jupyter notebook in Anaconda in your computer
+-> Open the Apriori_Algorithm.pynb file using jupyter notebook in Anaconda in your computer

 -> Run all cells to execute and learn the recommendation Engine.